gellis713/netbox_topology_generator/README.md

 This is currently used in a Cumulus VX lab to run unit tests in our CI pipeline.

 Requirements for data modeling:
- - Any connections you want simulated need to be mapped in Netbox.
+ - Any connections you want simulated need to be mapped in Netbox. (https://netbox.readthedocs.io/en/stable/core-functionality/devices/#cables)
  - You need to define what types of devices you want to simulate.
-This can either be by device role, platform, etc.
+This can either be by device role, platform, etc. (See the cumulusSwitches variable definition if you want to edit what devices are pulled from Netbox)
  - If you have physical interfaces not currently defined in this script you'll need to add them.
 Subinterfaces,port-channels,VLANs, etc. are NOT physical interfaces, they are logical constructs.

 Setup:
  - pip3 install -r requirements.txt
  - Add your Netbox API (preferably read only) key to the variable in the top of the script
+ - Add your Netbox URL e.g. "https://netbox.company.com/"
- - Place the file in the directory you want to output the topology file (picking a destination file path is coming)
+ - Edit the "topologyPath" variable if you want the topology file to go somewhere besides the PWD.

 Usage:
 python3 netbox_topology_generator.py